moxious/neo4j-serverless-functions/README.md

    MATCH (a:Foo { x: "5" }), (b:Foo { x: "6" })
    CREATE (a)-[:blark { x: 1, y: 2 }]->(b);
 ```

+Any POST'd JSON data will be stored as properties on the relationship.

+## Request Metadata

+HTTP headers associated with the requests will be stored in `:Request` nodes, which are linked
+to the nodes created by the functions, for traceability.